osg-htc/tutorial-dagman-intermediate/additional_examples/RescueDAG/README.md

 # Dealing with a Failed DAG

-While it would be ideal if everything worked correctly all the time, in reality failure is expected to happen at some point.
-Normally, DAGMan will run until a successful completion (i.e. all node jobs have run and exited successfully), but what happens when a node's job fails?
+You may be wondering: what happens if a node fails as part of a DAG workflow that DAGMan is managing?

-In the event of a node failure, DAGMan will keep doing as much work as it possibly can before exiting.
-This means that any nodes that are not a descendant of a failed node it will continue normally.
-Once all possible work has been completed, DAGMan will write a rescue file and exit.
+When a node fails, DAGMan will keep doing as much work as it possibly can before exiting.
+DAGMan identifies the nodes that do not depend on the failed node(s), and will continue managing those nodes as normal.
+When there is no more work to do, DAGMan will write a rescue file and exit.

-This file will be written as:
+The DAGMan rescue file will be named as:

 ```
 <DAG File>.rescue###
 ```

 Where `###` is the rescue file number that increments with each new rescue.
 The first such file will use the number 001.

-When re-submitting the DAGMan job to HTCondor, unless a specific rescue file or `-force` option was specified, DAGMan will read the newest rescue file (file with the highest `###` value) and mark all `DONE` nodes as DONE.
-The DONE nodes will be skipped and DAGMan will start back up with submitting the remaining work (i.e. the failed nodes and descendants).
+When re-submitting the DAGMan job to HTCondor, DAGMan will read the newest rescue file (the one with the highest `###` value) and mark all `DONE` nodes as DONE.
+These nodes are skipped and DAGMan will start by submitting the work remaining work after its previous attempt (i.e. the failed nodes and descendants).

+You can change the automatic rescue behavior:

+1. **Use an older rescue file** by using the `-DoRescueFrom ###` flag, where the number matches that of the rescue file you want to use.
+1. **Don't use the rescue file** by using the `-force` option.

 ## Bad DAG Example

-In this directory is another `diamond.dag` input file.
+This directory contains another Diamond DAG example, but this time one of the jobs submitted will fail.
-Examine the contents of the file and determine the structure of the DAG and the submit files corresponding to each node.
+Examine the contents of the file and determine the structure of the DAG and the submit files corresponding to each node, but don't try fixing anything just yet.

 Run the DAG without modification: